zeux/zeux.github.io/_posts/2024-04-20-target-clones-trap.md

 So yes, the `target_clones` attribute exists, and it solves the problem pretty elegantly... when it is supported, which, even 6 years after it was introduced in gcc, still is "pretty rarely".
 It's unfortunate that SIMD in C is full of portability problems like this - for a language that prides itself in unlocking the maximum performance, actually reaching that performance can be rather painful.

+In 2023, we ended up solving the efficiency problem without using `target_clones` via manual CPUID dispatch [to set up a function pointer](https://github.com/luau-lang/luau/blob/68bd1b2349e188c374f04e00b0b5de39e18aa5c3/VM/src/lbuiltins.cpp#L1529-L1533) in cases where SSE4.1-friendly computations were part of builtin functions, a mechanism that deserves a separate post eventually.

 [^1]: gcc can generate the inline SSE2 version with `-ffast-math` but that switch is unsafe to enable globally, so absent a way to enable it just for one function we're still out of luck.

 [^2]: This is intentional as OSX 10.11 still supports iMacs released in 2007, that have Core 2 Duo (T7700) CPU - these support up to SSSE3, but `roundsd` is from SSE4.1.